NoblisDemo/myCabinet/README.md

 At the end of the Design Studio, Yasamin consolidated the discussion into Epics for tracking in Trello, while Kelly used her initial sketches to inform the development of wireframes.
 While user ideas far surpassed the prototype budget and schedule, we populated the backlog and Yasamin prioritized the most important items iteratively each day.

 ## June 19: Technical Setup
 With a [robust development stack](evidence/i_myHealthAlerts_Open_Source_Tools.pdf) at its fingertips, the team selected GitHub as the provider for repository management, Jenkins for Continuous Integration (CI) / Continuous Delivery (CD), Docker as a container platform, and Amazon AWS IaaS provider for the deployment target of the application built on the Grails framework.
-The combination of widely used, [FOSS technologies](evidence/i_myHealthAlerts_Open_Source_Tools.pdf) leads to efficiencies of effort, maximizes reuse (benefiting taxpayers), and allows for outside contributors.
+The combination of widely used, [FOSS technologies](evidence/i_myHealthAlerts_Open_Source_Tools.pdf) leads to efficiencies of effort, maximizes reuse (benefiting taxpayers), [eliminates licensing costs](evidence/q_myHealthAlerts_Licenses.pdf), and allows for outside contributors.
 Grails uses coding by convention to remove common configuration bottlenecks and accelerate rapid prototyping.
 [This infrastructure and selection of Bootstrap 3 HTML, CSS, and JS framework on the frontend plus jQuery](evidence/i_myHealthAlerts_Open_Source_Tools.pdf), allowed the team to build a [responsive, mobile-first web application](evidence/h_myHealthAlerts_Responsive_Design.pdf) while maintaining freedom from licensing restrictions.

-In order to efficiently manage aspects of the development infrastructure, Puppet was leveraged to address various [configuration management](evidence/m_myHealthAlerts_Configuration_Management.pdf) needs.
-This provided the ability to automatically verify the expected configurations were in place for specific development and deployment infrastructure.
-Beyond configuration management, [continuous monitoring](evidence/n_myHealthAlerts_Continous_Monitoring.pdf) of the resources was put in place.
+In order to efficiently manage aspects of the deployment and development infrastructure, a combination of the GitHub hosted git repository and Puppet was leveraged to address various [configuration management](evidence/m_myHealthAlerts_Configuration_Management.pdf) needs.
+This provided the ability to automatically verify the expected configurations were in place for specific development and deployment activities.
+Beyond configuration management, [continuous monitoring](evidence/n_myHealthAlerts_Continuous_Monitoring.pdf) of the resources was put in place.
 A combination of Puppet output and data from an internal Noblis monitoring tool similar to Munin provided real-time tracking of resource utilization, load, etc.

 Finally, while not related to our dev stack tooling, to maximize transparency and encourage direct interaction between users and the team, our co-located team provided a view of our product backlog and an interactive version of the most recent prototype build, available at any time.
 Users visited the co-located development team multiples times per day to [iteratively review and refine](evidence/d_myHealthAlerts_Design_Progression.pdf) wireframes, interact with working prototypes, and provide feedback verbally and via “sticky notes” to be incorporated into our product backlog in [Trello](https://trello.com/b/gb1av8iH/gsa-18f-prototype).